-The mode of assessment for the programme will differ across the modules, but typically most modules will have two modes of assessment such as coursework and a final exam which the student will take at the end of each semester.
+The mode of assessment for the programme will differ across the modules but typically most modules will have two modes of assessment such as coursework and a final exam which the student will take in May.
 Dissertation supervision continues throughout semester three and students will continue to work on their dissertations in this semester.
 All coursework will be assessed by a plagiarism-detection software, Turnitin.
-Students take examinations at the end of each semester, but coursework and other modes of assessment such as group projects are often set different deadlines.
+Students take examinations in May but coursework and other modes of assessment such as group projects are often set different deadlines.
 The instructions for the assessments are available to the students in the module outlines and through the virtual learning environment.
-The School has a Plagiarism Officer to advise and assist Module Organisers on plagiarism offences.
-Marking criteria for assessments are also provided by Module Organisers in the Module Outline.
+The School has a plagiarism officer to advise and assist module organisers on plagiarism offence.
+Marking criteria for assessments are also provided by module organisers in the module outline.